medialab/hyphe/README.md

 Hyphe is a free open source software released under [AGPL 3.0 license](LICENSE).

+Thanks to [https://www.useragents.me](https://www.useragents.me) for maintaining a great updated list of common user agents which are reused within Hyphe!

 <blockquote>
 <i>[...]
 I hear _kainos_ [(greek: "now")] in the sense of thick, ongoing presence, with __hyphae__ infusing all sorts of temporalities and materialities."</i>